Rust-GCC/gccrs/gcc/config/nds32/nds32.md

 )

 ;; Subroutine call instruction returning a value.
-;;   operands[0]: It is the hard regiser in which the value is returned.
+;;   operands[0]: It is the hard register in which the value is returned.
 ;;   The rest three operands are the same as the
 ;;   three operands of the 'call' instruction.
 ;;   (but with numbers increased by one)